comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 * When building 3rd-party code, it is required to fork it and add a Jenkinsfile
 * It puts information about the intended target environment into a build that should be agnostic to such information

+A possible way around this could be to use git's submodule feature.
+This would allow us to have a git repository with the ``Jenkins`` file and have the repository with the actual code added as a submodule.
+With this we would lose the advantage of Jenkins finding new branches and automatically creating a build pipeline for them but we could continue to keep our source code clean from Jenkins' configuration.
+As in most scenarios the number of parallel deployment environments is limited having multiple deployment pipelines might be not possible to beginn with.

 ##### Some references: